+Try to give a balanced view of every question, talking about the merits of each side and then deciding on your answer, rather than launching into a piece of rhetoric that dismisses one side entirely.

+Make sure to think out loud if you can - sitting in silence for a few seconds isn't terrible, but do try to describe your thought processes whenever you can.

-Don’t be afraid to ask questions or clarifications!
+Don’t be afraid to ask questions or seek clarifications!
 You do not need to answer immediately after the interviewer asks a question.
 It is much better to take your time, think it over, form an argument, and if needed, ask relevant questions about the context before you answer.
-Also, do not be afraid to say “I’m stuck” or “I don’t know” – the interviewers aren’t out to get you, they don’t want to see you fail – if you simply tell them you don’t understand something or you’re not following they will do their best to rephrase the question or give you a clue.
+Also, do not be afraid to say “I’m stuck” or “I don’t know” – the interviewers aren’t out to get you, they don’t want to see you fail.
+If you simply tell them you don’t understand something or you’re not following they will do their best to rephrase the question or give you a clue.
 It is much better to admit you’re having trouble than to try to answer a question with nonsense or made-up things (they’re professionals, they’ll see right through you!).

-On the day, many candidates may be dressed in quite a relaxed manner, as Oxford encourages applicants to dress comfortably, however, you can also dress smartly, do not feel embarrassed about wearing a suit or a smart skirt and shirt.
+On the day, many candidates may be dressed in quite a relaxed manner, as Oxford encourages applicants to dress comfortably.
+However, you can also dress smartly, and do not feel embarrassed about wearing a suit or a smart skirt and shirt.
 This also applies for interviewers – some might be in very smart suits, whilst some will be in everyday relaxed clothes.

-The key advice in terms of what to wear, is to make sure you present the best version of yourself, whilst there is nothing wrong with trackies and trainers, its advised to dress more smartly in order to present yourself as a professional.
+The key advice in terms of what to wear is to make sure you present the best version of yourself.
+Whilst there is nothing wrong with trackies and trainers, its advised to dress more smartly in order to present yourself as a professional.
 There is no need to panic if you don’t have a fancy suit etc, a smart shirt and trousers will be fine.
 Wearing the wrong thing will not affect your chances of getting a place!

 Get plenty of sleep the day before the interview, make sure you have a good breakfast or lunch and that you go to the bathroom before.
 Make sure you’re early to the interview – always better to be early than late!
 Don’t bring in phones or if you do, turn them off.

 Remember to relax, and approach the interview as what it is – a discussion with some professors.
-Interviews can be very stimulating and interesting: they are not designed to be torturous experiences and the interviewers aren’t evil or want to see you fail.
-It might sound cliché, but be yourself – don’t try to pretend to be a genius that knows every single answer and is always right (chances are might not be).
-If you do get stressed, take deep breaths, pause for a moment and always communicate to the interviewers what you need – they can help you if you get stuck with a question and they will understand if you get panicked or worse.
+Interviews can be very stimulating and interesting: they are not designed to be torturous experiences and the interviewers aren’t evil and don’t want to see you fail.
+It might sound cliché, but be yourself – don’t try to pretend to be a genius that knows every single answer and is always right.
+If you do get stressed, take deep breaths, pause for a moment and always communicate to the interviewers what you need – they can help you if you get stuck with a question and they will understand if you get panicked.

 Remember no one knows how they did in the interview!
 Ignore applicants who come out of the interview saying they aced it and that it was so easy and that they will get in.
-You can think you aced the interviews and not get in, and vice versa – think they were awful and you did horribly but still get accepted.
+You can think you aced the interviews and not get in, and vice versa – lots of people think they were awful and still get accepted.

 When you’re not having interviews, take some time to get to know other applicants or helping students, or explore Keble and Oxford.
 Interview time can be a fun and wonderful experience!